Jim Hart (British Columbia politician): Later career

 Since leaving Parliament, Hart started a Public and Government Relations business, with clients including the British Columbia Naturopathic Association, and continued to speak publicly about proposed changes to health care regulations in British Columbia.

-In 2004 Hart moved to the Republic of Georgia and worked as a parliamentary adviser to H.E.
-Speaker Nino Burjanadze.
+In 2004 Hart moved to Georgia and worked as a parliamentary adviser to Speaker Nino Burjanadze.

-In 2005, Hart received an honorary doctorate from Georgian Technical University for his work in parliament and promoting democracy in Georgia.
+In 2005, Hart received an honorary doctorate from Georgian Technical University for his work in Parliament and promoting democracy in Georgia.

-In May 2008 the Harts returned to Georgia.
-Jim Hart accepted the position of Dean, School of Governance at Caucasus University.
+In May 2008, Hart returned to Georgia and accepted a position as Dean of the School of Governance at Caucasus University.

-In the fall of 2008, Jim Hart was offered a position with Management Systems International (MSI) to work in Baghdad, Iraq as Senior Legislative Adviser on a multi-year contract to assist in strengthening the Council of Representatives (COR) Iraq's national parliament.
-Hart accepted the position and in June 2009 he was promoted to the position of Chief of Party, heading the field operations and programming of the Iraq Legislative Strengthening Program (ILSP) a multimillion-dollar USAID development program.
+In the fall of 2008, Jim Hart was offered a position with Management Systems International (MSI) to work in Baghdad, Iraq as Senior Legislative Adviser on a multi-year contract to assist in strengthening the Council of Representatives of Iraq's national parliament.
+Hart accepted the position and in June 2009 he was promoted to the position of Chief of Party, heading the field operations and programming of the Iraq Legislative Strengthening Program (ILSP) a multimillion-dollar United States Agency for International Development (USAID) development program.

-Jim Hart has been in demand in the field of parliamentary development since 2004.
-He has managed parliamentary strengthening programs in the Republic of Georgia, Iraq, and Indonesia.
-In addition, Hart has been active with assignments observing elections in Ukraine, Georgia, and Afghanistan.
-The impressive list of clients includes international NGO's, USAID, OSCE and the European Union.
+Since 2004, Jim Hart has been working on parliamentary development, managing parliamentary strengthening programs in Georgia, Iraq, and Indonesia.
+He also helped with observing elections in Ukraine, Georgia, and Afghanistan, with clients including international NGOs, USAID, the Organization for Security and Co-operation in Europe (OSCE) and the European Union (EU).

-From July 2, 2013 to July 1, 2018 he served as a full-time member of the Pacific Regional Division of the Parole Board of Canada.
+From July 2, 2013, to July 1, 2018, he served as a full-time member of the Pacific Regional Division of the Parole Board of Canada.